deso-protocol/run/README.md

 1. [Install Docker and Docker Compose](https://docs.docker.com/get-docker/) if you don't have it already
     * On Mac and Windows, Docker comes with Docker Compose
     * On Linux you need to install Docker Engine and Docker Compose separately
-2. Execute `./run.sh`
-    * Optionally, use `docker-compose up` arguments like `./run.sh -d` to run a daemon
-3. Visit http://deso.run.
-This domain is aliased to your local machine so it will allow you to interact with your local node.
+2. Execute `make devnet`, `make testnet`, or `make mainnet` depending on which type of node you want to run
+    * This will automatically run the relevant docker-compose
+3. If you want to start from scratch, you can always do `make wipe` or `make {environment}-wipe`.
+This will delete all prior blocks/data for your node and allow it to start syncing from scratch again.
+4. Visit http://localhost:4200.
+This will load the frontend service you just ran and show you all the data that your node is syncing.

 ## Check sync progress

-You can check on the sync progress of your local node in the admin panel.
+You can check on the sync progress of your local node in the admin panel of the frontend.

 1. Create a new user OR sign in with your existing seed phrase
 2. Head to the Admin panel to see your sync status.
 The tooltips should explain what